A Quick Intro to Investing in SoftBank Stock

 So with all the above, we’re at about $177 billion which exceeds the present market cap of SoftBank by 2X.
-(How can that even be possible?)
 Now, let’s throw in a quite profitable and lower-risk domestic telecommunication cash cow as well plus the potential of the $19.8 billion investments they plan to make with most of that cash.

-While our MBAs on staff tell us that these back-of-the-napkin valuation models are crude and unrefined, (kind of like how some of our writers get during a big night out), we want to keep this as simple as possible because there is so much complexity in a “foreign multinational technology conglomerate” already.
-More importantly, it’s that complexity which provides us with a strong diversification effect that helps limit our downside.
+While our MBAs on staff tell us that most back-of-the-napkin valuation models are crude and unrefined, (kind of like how some of our writers get during a big night out), we wanted to keep this analysis as simple as possible because there is so much complexity in a “foreign multinational technology conglomerate” already.
+For non-Japanese investors, it’s that complexity which provides us with a strong diversification effect that helps limit our downside.

 In the spirit of full disclosure, we picked up shares in SoftBank nearly two years ago.
 While we’d like to just forget about that investment and check back in 12 years, we may provide yearly updates on SoftBank if our readers show interest.

 Tech investing is extremely risky.
 Minimize your risk with The Nanalyze Disruptive Tech Portfolio Report to find out which tech stocks you should avoid.
 Become a Nanalyze Premium member and find out today!